Key Skills: An Exploration of Piano Use in K-12 Music Education

 Biography

-Bruce Nist is a second year doctoral student at Kent State University.
-Currently, he teaches musical theatre at North Canton Middle School in North Canton, Ohio.
-In addition to his primary teaching position, he is also actively involved in teaching percussion through private lessons and marching bands throughout the Northeast Ohio area, serving as an adjudicator for the OMEA Marching Band Circuit and the Playhouse Square DAZZLE Awards, and performing in pit orchestras throughout the area.
+Bruce Nist is a second-year doctoral student at Kent State University.
+He teaches musical theatre at North Canton Middle School in North Canton, Ohio.
+In addition to his primary teaching position, he is also actively involved in teaching percussion through private lessons and marching bands throughout the Northeast Ohio area, serving as an adjudicator for the OMEA Marching Band Circuit and the Playhouse Square DAZZLE Awards, and performing in pit orchestras.
 He has a B.S. in Music Education from Case Western Reserve University, a M.S. in Instructional Design and Technology from Full Sail University, and an Ed.S. in Educational Leadership from Bowling Green State University.

 Presented by Patricia Terceros